Environments

-As Environments designers in the School of Design, we work on projects that are real-world to speculative, from right now to 10 years into the future, from the scale of an artifact to systems and services that impact entire communities.
-At the core of what we do is the design of place-based experiences and interactions that result in meaningful human experiences.
-We are particularly interested in developing delightful experiences that involve the seamless integration of digital and physical systems.
-We are also always looking at the horizon, considering what role design and designers have in the development of emerging technologies.
+As a student in the Environments track in the School of Design, you’ll work on projects that range from real-world to speculative, from right now to 10 years into the future, and from the scale of an artifact to systems and services that impact entire communities.

 How We Work

-We learn and experiment with a wide range of domain-specific knowledge and approaches.
-We also work to synthesize multiple theoretical perspectives and apply them practically and critically through our work.
-The practical skills that we develop include interaction and user experience design (UX), physical and digital prototyping and modeling, physical computing, storytelling and filmmaking, multi-sensory and brand design, mixed and augmented reality, creative use of machine learning, speculative design and design fiction.
+The practical skills you’ll develop include interaction and user experience design (UX), physical and digital prototyping and modeling, physical computing, storytelling and filmmaking, multi-sensory and brand design, mixed and augmented reality, creative use of machine learning, speculative design and design fiction.

 Our History